"Teflon Angie" averts pre-election blow from drone affair

-BERLIN (Reuters) - Germany’s defense minister defended his handling of a costly drone deal and rejected calls to resign on Wednesday, averting an embarrassing setback for his boss Chancellor Angela Merkel months before an election.
+BERLIN, June 5 (Reuters) - Germany’s defence minister defended his handling of a costly drone deal and rejected calls to resign on Wednesday, averting an embarrassing setback for his boss Chancellor Angela Merkel months before an election.

 Thomas de Maiziere, Merkel’s former chief of staff and perhaps her closest cabinet ally, has come under intense pressure since announcing last month that Germany was cancelling plans to purchase four Euro Hawk reconnaissance drones.